rpevey/evolio/_posts/2025-04-16-addedContext_topCited.md

 they’re still there.
 Those papers are joined by machine learning and psychology.
 This time around though, we only got a table.
 So let’s fix that.
 I’ve followed some of the stylistic choices of their other plot above, with some minor tweaks for my own eye.
+The blue bar represents the highest and lowest recorded number of citations within the five datasets.
 Overall, the trend seems to match expectations in the figure but I think this highlights how much variability there is between the datasets.
 Especially where the machine learning and AI focused papers seem to have higher variability in the range of documented citations.

 <figure style="background-color: #ffffff; padding: 1rem; border-radius: 6px;">
 <img src="/assets/2025-04-16-addedContext_topCited_files/horizontalBars.png" alt="Citation ranges for top 25 most cited papers of the 21st century." width="700">